Subaru-PFS/ics_doc/SSN-00028/index.rst

 ******

-Some of this section is RECOMMENDED for instrument development sites (or branch in git repository) but not is REQUIRED.
+Some of this section is RECOMMENDED for instrument development sites (or branch in git repository) but is NOT REQUIRED.

 Global configurations
 ======